Nytra/ValveIndexVR-StoreChecker/README.md

 There will be a loud and obnoxious alarm sound if any of your desired products are available.
 It will play the indexVrSfx.wav audio sample 30 times with a 1 second delay between each play.

 The script will also log the result of each check in the file `indexVrResults.dat`, in plain-text.
 You can use this file to look at previous results, just to make sure you didn't miss any availabilities.

-The format of this file is `Date[YYYY-MM-DD] Time[HH:MM:SS] ItemsChecked[CUR_N/MAX_N] ItemIndex ItemName Result`.
+The format of the log file is:

+`Date[YYYY-MM-DD] Time[HH:MM:SS] ItemsChecked[CUR_N/MAX_N] ItemIndex ItemName Result`.

 This script was made for personal use.
 I test it a lot on my PC, and will continue to update it here whenever I fix bugs or add new features.